 Scholarly Commons Citation

 Gostin, Lawrence O., "The Resurgent Tuberculosis Epidemic in the Era of AIDS: Reflections on Public Health, Law, and Society" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 753.
+753.